exasol/transformers-extension/doc/user_guide/user_guide.md

 ### Huggingface token

-A valid token is required to download private models from the Huggingface hub and run prediction on them.
-This token is considered sensitive information, hence it should be stored in an Exasol Connection object.
+A valid token is required to download private models from the Hugging Face hub and later generate predictions with them.
+This token is considered sensitive information; hence, it should be stored in an Exasol Connection object.
 The easiest way to do this is to provide the token as an option during the extension deployment (see the [Setup section](#deploy-the-extension-to-the-database) below).
-It can also be created manually by running the following SQL command.
+It can also be created manually by running the following SQL command:

 ```sql
 CREATE OR REPLACE CONNECTION <TOKEN_CONNECTION_NAME>